Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 This article helps you remove confusion around various Amplitude Analytics SDKs and introduces the Next Generation SDKs.

-The **Next Generation (next-gen) SDKs** is a group of Amplitude Analytics SDKs that share the same architecture and interfaces.
+The **Next Generation (next-gen) SDKs** are a group of Amplitude Analytics SDKs that share the same architecture and interfaces.

 Amplitude puts an SDK into maintenance status and under the "**Maintenance SDKs**" section in the left bar if another same-platform next-gen SDK is available, for example, Browser, Android, React Native, and Node.js.
 Maintenance SDKs only receives bug fixes until deprecation.
 It's strongly recommended to adopt next-gen SDKs to take advantage of their benefits.
 To migrate from a maintenance SDK, refer to the migration guide under each next-gen SDK documentation.